Please screenshot this page and send it to info@mim-essay.com

 Sentence Structure Single sentence containing a single blank

-Answer Choices Six options provided
+Answer Choices Six options; select exactly two

 Selection Requirement Choose two words that complete the sentence without altering its meaning